 In principle one or more diamonds can be transformed from the cremation ashes of one deceased person.
-As basic material for the actual synthesis for one or more diamonds a quantity of 500gr ashes is needed.
+For the synthesis of one or more diamonds a quantity of 1 lb ashes is needed.

 The transformation of the ashes will be carried out with utmost care and reverence.
-Every production step will be accurately documented.
+Every production step is accurately documented.

-The actual transformation process, the conversion of graphite into a memorial diamond (both are pure carbon: one time in a hexagonal, the other time in an octagonal structure) is carried out under enormously high pressure and high temperature and requires a couple of weeks, depending on the size (weight) of the stone.
+The actual transformation process, the conversion of graphite into a memorial diamond (both are pure carbon: one in a hexagonal structure, the other time in an octagonal structure) is carried out under enormously high pressure and high temperature.

-The memorial diamond is shining in white up to bluish coloring.
-As different human beings are, as distinct are the tints of the diamonds.
+The memorial diamond is shining in variations of white to bluish hues.
+As different human beings are unique, as distinct are the tints of the diamonds.
 The bluish tint is depending on the individual quantity of the element Boron in the carbon.
-Boron is therefore an evidence for the organic source of the carbon.
+Boron is evidence for the organic source of the carbon.

 Watch our memorial diamond process video: